 No. Applicants must posses a high school diploma from an accredited high school in the United States or Puerto Rico.
 We do not currently accept GEDs.

-You must submit your transcript from the last college or university you attended.
+Please submit your transcript from the last college or university you attended.

 Your overall GPA must be 2.75 or greater in order to be eligible for scholarships.